pnp/blog/content/post/introduction-to-tokens.md

 Makes sense, right?
 Of course not.
 Azure AD ID and access tokens are also referred to as \"JWTs\" or JSON Web Tokens.
-This means that the token is formatted as a JSON object and then \"base64Url\" encoded and signed and with a bit of extra security (we\'ll cover this soon), the end result is what we have above.
+This means that the token is formatted as a JSON object and then \"base64Url\" encoded and signed and with a bit of extra security (we'll cover this soon), the end result is what we have above.
-> For an introduction in to JSON, I highly recommend Bob German\'s
+> For an introduction in to JSON, I highly recommend Bob German's
 > article [here](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/introduction-to-json/ba-p/2049369).

 ### Decoding a token